Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding

-For the baseline, we build a Sparse R-CNN model with ResNet-50 and train on three single-dataset separately.
-As baseline for multi-dataset joint training, we follow~\cite{wang2019towards}, which simply concatenate all datasets and map their taxonomy together.
+For the baseline, we build a Sparse R-CNN model with a ResNet-50 and train on three single-dataset separately.
+As for baseline for multi-dataset joint training, we follow~\cite{wang2019towards}, which simply concatenates all datasets and maps their taxonomy together.
 Then we can train it with a bigger label mapping layer with a common loss.
-For our proposed method, we also evaluate both joint and separate training ways.
+For our proposed method, we evaluate both joint and separate training ways.

-As shown in Table ~\ref{tab:baseline}, under standard 1$\times$ schedule, the jointly trained baseline model is observed a clear performance drop on COCO and Visual Genome compared to models trained separately.
+As shown in Table~\ref{tab:baseline}, under standard 1$\times$ schedule, the jointly trained baseline model is observed a clear performance drop on COCO and VG compared to models trained separately.
 It demonstrated that simply mapping different labels together doesn't work well due to the domain gaps and taxonomy differences between the datasets.
-On the contrary, our query-adapted joint training obtains higher performance on each dataset, especially getting a significant gain at 2.3, 1.0, and 0.9 mAP gain on COCO, Object365, and Visual Genome, respectively.
+On the contrary, our query-adapted joint training obtains higher performance on each dataset, especially offering a significant gain at 2.3, 1.0, and 0.9 mAP gain on COCO, Object365, and Visual-Genome, respectively.
 The experiment well demonstrated that our single detector can leverage benefits from multiple datasets training simultaneously.

 We also train our method with multiple backbones, such as ResNet-50, ResNext-101, Swin-Tiny, Swin-Large to verify its robustness.
-As shown in Table \ref{tab:ablation-backbone}, it is clear to see that our method obtains significant performance gains on all three datasets when jointly trained compared to separate trained.
+As shown in Table \ref{tab:ablation-backbone}, it is clear to see that our method obtains significant performance gains on all datasets when jointly trained compared to separate trained.

 Furthermore, we also evaluate our method's multi-dataset training stability under different training lengths.
-As shown in Figure \ref{fig:tarining-length}, the performance gain preserves even when prolonging the training beyond full convergence.
+As shown in Fig~\ref{fig:tarining-length}, the performance gain preserves even when prolonging the training beyond full convergence.
 These experiments well demonstrate the effectiveness and robustness of our method under multiple datasets joint training.